sqlwatch/docs/configuration/central-repository/data-import/linked-server.md

 ## Create remote collector jobs

-Linked Server collector can be multithreaded and there is no limit on the number of threads providing the performance of the central repository is adequate.
+Linked Server collector can be multi-threaded and there is no limit on the number of threads providing the performance of the central repository is adequate.
 The linked server approach creates a table based queue of all remote objects to import with the required dependency (i.e. meta tables first, the logger tables) in `[dbo].[sqlwatch_meta_repository_import_queue]`.
 The queue can be then processed by executing stored procedure:exec `[dbo].[usp_sqlwatch_repository_remote_table_import]`.
 To increase the number of import threads schedule the above procedure multiple times.
 To create default repository agent jobs, please execute the below procedure:

 ```
 exec [dbo].[usp_sqlwatch_config_repository_create_agent_jobs]